Problem analysis and debugging

 Note When the debugger is entered due to a warning, error or exception it will move execution back to the beginning of the node that caused it, giving you a chance to fix the cause of the problem and re-execute that node.
 If this is undesirable or impossible you can simply skip the node (see subsection 7.2.3).

 A single click on a node brings up its variable bindings in the right half of the variable display.
-There the variable values can be edited, new variables can be added or existing ones removed.
+There, the variable values can be edited, new variables can be added or existing ones removed.
 These changes immediately affect the current test run, but are of a temporary nature.
 They are not propagated to the nodes in which the variables were bound in the first place.
+The variable value is always a String after editing.
+You can double-click on the node in the variable definitions list to quickly navigate to the node in its associated test suite to set the value permanently.

 Debugger commands